-Figure 6: Fungal Organisms associated with oxidative enzyme activity and found in the udder.
+Figure 6: Fungal organisms associated with oxidative enzyme activity and found in the udder.
 Fungal organisms in the udder microbiome were classified based on their ability to produce Laccase Cu II, Phenoloxidase Mn III, and Peroxidase Fe III.
 Fungi were divided to Basidiomycetes and Ascomycetes and whether they could utilize only one, two, or all three of these enzymes.
 Diseased milk samples had a larger composition by OTU of fungi which could not utilize any of the three enzymes compared to healthy milk simples.
 Ascomycetes which could utilize all three enzymes were found in much greater proportion in healthy milk.
 Basidiomycetes that could utilize only one of the enzymes were found in higher proportion in healthy milk.
 Basidiomycetes that could utilize all three enzymes were found in higher proportion in infected milk.